nikitaborisov/374-notebooks/README.md

 These notebooks are presented as slides in lectures, but can be later downloaded and executed in Jupyter by the students.

-This notebook uses numpy, matplotlib, and networkx packages, and requires Python 3.
+This notebook uses numpy, matplotlib, pandas, and networkx packages, and requires Python 3.